COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 the installation of both "InfoZip MVS" and "Zip Magic for Windows".

 c.
-Detail examination of impact of Compression options.
+Detail examination of impact of Compression options with PC SAS.

 The TYPE30 program was used to compare compression costs, since it